PaladinStudiosBVs/Blender-Exporter/README.md

 The `Reset Origin` bool will export every object within a collection at the world origin (0,0,0).

+When exporting a rig without animation, the `Include Meshes` should be set to true and the `Bake Animation` set to false.

+When exporting animations only, the `Include Meshes` should be set to false and the `Bake Animation` set to true.
+A filename suffix will be added as well.

 <a name="requirements"/>

 # Requirements